utachicodes/PyShotter/docs/source/where.rst

 Who Uses it?
 ============

-This is a non exhaustive list where MSS is integrated or has inspired.
+This is a non exhaustive list where PyShotter is integrated or has inspired.
-Do not hesitate to `say Hello! <https://github.com/BoboTiG/python-mss/issues>`_ if you are using MSS too.
+Do not hesitate to `say Hello! <https://github.com/utachicodes/pyshotter/issues>`_ if you are using PyShotter too.

-- `Airtest <https://github.com/AirtestProject/Airtest>`_, a cross-platform UI automation framework for aames and apps;
+- `Airtest <https://github.com/AirtestProject/Airtest>`_, a cross-platform UI automation framework for games and apps;
 - `Automation Framework <https://github.com/capaximperii/AutomationFramework>`_, a Batmans utility;
 - `DeepEye <https://github.com/thayerAlshaabi/DeepEye>`_, a deep vision-based software library for autonomous and advanced driver-assistance systems;
 - `DoomPy <https://github.com/WNoxchi/DoomPy>`_ (Autonomous Anti-Demonic Combat Algorithms);